Arthur Chichester, 4th Baron Templemore

-Biography
+Early life

 Chichester was the eldest son of the 3rd Baron Templemore and his wife, Evelyn (née Stracey-Clitherow).
+From his father's second marriage, he had a younger half-brother, Sir Gerald Chichester, a diplomat and courtier who served as Private Secretary to Queen Mary.

 He was educated at Harrow and trained at the Royal Military College, Sandhurst, before being commissioned into the Royal Fusiliers as a second lieutenant on 20 January 1900.

+Career

 He fought in the Second Boer War, and was promoted to lieutenant on 23 February 1901, staying in South Africa until the end of the war, when he returned home on the SS Assaye in September 1902.
 When he was back in the United Kingdom, he returned as a regular lieutenant in his regiment in November 1902.
 He later served in Mauritius, India, and the British expedition to Tibet.

-By now a Captain, Chichester distinguished himself in the First World War with his service in France and Italy, becoming a Major with the Irish Guards and winning along with many other awards the DSO (1918) and an OBE (1919).
+By now a captain, Chichester distinguished himself in the First World War with his service in France and Italy, becoming a major with the Irish Guards and winning, along with several other awards, the DSO (1918) and an OBE (1919).

-In 1924, he succeeded his father as fourth Baron Templemore, and three years later was appointed Parliamentary Private Secretary to the Earl of Onslow as Under-Secretary of State for War and Paymaster General.
+In 1924, he succeeded his father as Baron Templemore, and three years later was appointed Parliamentary Private Secretary to the Earl of Onslow as Under-Secretary of State for War and Paymaster General.

-Lord Templemore was a Lord in Waiting to George V from February to June, 1929 and again between 1931 and 1934.
+Lord Templemore was a Lord in Waiting to George V from February to June 1929, and again from 1931 to 1934.
 He was also Captain of the Yeomen of the Guard for 11 years (1934–1945), and served as Conservative Chief Whip in the House of Lords (1940–1945).
 He was appointed KCVO in 1938.
 He was a Deputy Lieutenant of Hampshire.

 Personal life

-Templemore married the Hon.Clare Meriel Wingfield, second daughter of Mervyn Wingfield, 7th Viscount Powerscourt, at St George's, Hanover Square, London, in 1911.
+Templemore married the Hon.
+Clare Meriel Wingfield, second daughter of Mervyn Wingfield, 7th Viscount Powerscourt, at St George's, Hanover Square, London, in 1911.
 They had three sons: